dogoncouch/LogESP/README.md

   -e <env-base>           Set a virtual environment
 ```

+The parser configuration file is at `config/parser.conf`.
 Cleaning should be handled by a cron job. `start.sh` can be run manually, or by `etc/rc.local`.

 ## Screenshots